 Where the values are adjusted down, a potential reason for duty refund may exist.
 In the alternative, where values are adjusted up, a need to tender short-paid duties may arise.

 In fact, where the goods affected by the adjustment are free from import duty and, as a result, any adjustment will have no impact on government revenue, you do still have a compliance problem given the values declared at the time of import are, in fact, now wrong.

-VoxTrade is well versed in assisting Importers in their due diligence processes to ensure their transfer price is acceptable to Customs, and to represent Importers in negotiating the best possible outcome where a retrospective adjustment has been made.
+VoxTrade can assist Importers in their due diligence processes to ensure their transfer price is acceptable to customs, and to represent Importers in negotiating the best possible outcome where a retrospective adjustment has been made.

-Understanding how the layers of tax legislation work, and what the impact will be to your business, is paramount to your business.
-VoxTrade is able to help you manoeuvre through this process to ensure risks are minimised and compliance is ensured.
+Understanding how the layers of tax legislation work and what the impact will be to the business, is paramount.
+VoxTrade is able help businesses manoeuvre through this process to ensure risks are minimised and compliance is ensured.